What is Google Ads: Pay-Per-Click Marketing Explained for Contractors

 Since Google Ads are triggered by keywords, there’s nothing stopping someone from bidding on your business name.
 So when someone searches for you, the first result they see isn’t your website, but your competition’s website instead.

-“How does the Google Ads bidding process work?”
+“How does the Google Ads bidding process work for contractors?”

 Google won’t show a paid ad for every search.